Skip to content

 The Temple

-When was Phuket Big Buddha built?
+When was Big Buddha Phuket built?

 The Construction of the Phuket Big Buddha

-How to Get to Phuket Big Buddha?
+How to Get to Big Buddha Phuket?

-Most tour agencies and tuk-tuks in Phuket can take you to the Big Buddha, and the entrance is free.
-If you prefer to drive, the Big Buddha is at the top of Nakkerd Hill near Chalong, south of Phuket Island.
-We follow the many road signs on the way to Chalong Circle, coming from Phuket Town.
-The road to the Buddha is hard to miss and is not far from Wat Chalong.
+Most tour agencies and tuk-tuks in Phuket can take you to the Big Buddha easily, and the entrance has always been free.
+If you prefer to drive yourself, the statue sits at the top of Nakkerd Hill, just outside Chalong in the south of Phuket.
+We usually follow the signs from Phuket Town toward Chalong Circle โ€” theyโ€™re easy to spot and well-placed.
+The road to the site isnโ€™t far from Wat Chalong, so itโ€™s a good stop if youโ€™re already exploring that area.

 Driving to Phuket Big Buddha